Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 A. The Delaware Healthy Children Program does not exclude children because of pre-existing health conditions.

 A. Medicaid eligibility depends on the child's age along with the household income and household size.
-Delaware Healthy Children Program checks all applications for Medicaid eligibility.
-If a child qualifies, by federal law he or she enrolls in Delaware Medicaid, not the paid premium program.
+The Delaware Healthy Children Program checks all applications for Medicaid eligibility.
+If a child qualifies, by federal law he or she enrolls in Delaware Medicaid, not the DHCP paid premium program.
 No interview is needed.
 No visit to a State Service Center is required when a Delaware Medicaid annual redetermination review is due.

-A. All children in Delaware Healthy Children Program have at least 12 months of continuous coverage if monthly premiums are paid.
+A. All children in the Delaware Healthy Children Program have at least 12 months of continuous coverage if monthly premiums are paid.
 Prior to the end of their eligibility coverage, families will receive an application in the mail and will be required to submit a copy of one month of income verification along with a completed application.

 Q. How much do I have to pay?

-A. $10, $15 or $25 per household per month, depending on your income.
+A. Premium payments are $10, $15 or $25 per household per month, depending on your income.

 Q. Who provides the insurance?